proteusx/Suda-For-GoldenDict/README.md

 other modern dictionary.

 ## DEPENDENCIES
-The **Suda For GoldenDict** script is meant to be used within a Linux environment.
+The **Suda For GoldenDict** script is meant to be run within a Linux environment.
 It requires the following:

-* [tlg2u](https://github.com/proteusx/tlg2u), the beta-code to utf-8 text conversion
+* [tlg2u](https://github.com/proteusx/tlg2u), this is the beta-code to utf-8 text conversion utility.
-    utility.
 * Bash
 * Perl
 * Patch
 * TLG CDROM.
-This can be found via bit torrents.
+This is no longer sold but it can be found via bit torrents.

 ## USAGE